richardwalkerdev/vaulttester/README.md

 The second `view`, deals with testing the generation and retrieval of AWS credentials.

-The way this works is, we add a privileged AWS credential to Vault which is then used by the AWS secrets engine to generate AWS credentials based on predefined roles.
+The way this works is that we add a privileged AWS credential to Vault, which is then used by the AWS secrets engine to generate AWS credentials based on predefined roles.

 Working directly with Vault, make sure the AWS engine is enabled: